-AGL requested approval of a particular interest rate less 2% for administration costs.
+In its initial submission, AGL proposed an interest rate of 3.5% being the ANZ Cash Management rate of 5.5% less 2% for administration costs.
 The Industry Regulator considers that the appropriate discount for investment management and marginal administration costs should be 1%.
 The interest rate proposed by AGL is considered by the Industry Regulator to be too low and considering the factors listed above, the Industry Regulator makes the following determination: